fukawi2/NetworkHealthChecklist/README.md

 # Network Health Checklist
 A checklist of items to check, especially when inheriting a foreign network.

+This list is meant to be a prompt sheet for getting an overview of a network in order to understand and make recommendations etc. It is not a survey that you can get a client to complete.

 ## Servers
 - How many servers?
 - Is virtualization being used?